SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 }
 ```

-In below example, const qualifies the name (p2), and that means it is a top level const pointer.
+In the below example, const qualifies the name (p2), and that means it is a top-level const pointer.
 ```cpp
 int main()
 {